 1. Acid Reflux/Heartburn

-Tomatoes are acidic, and they might cause heartburn (4).
-Tomatoes are packed with malic and citric acids and can make the stomach produce excessive gastric acid (which is responsible for food breakdown).
+Tomatoes are acidic, and they might cause heartburn.
+Tomatoes are packed with malic and citric acids and can make the stomach produce excessive gastric acid (which is responsible for food breakdown) (3).
 When the volume of the acid increases, it is forced to flow up the esophagus, causing the symptoms.
 In fact, even cooking tomatoes may not be of much help.

 Tomatoes may also worsen the symptoms of GERD (gastroesophageal reflux disease)i XA digestive condition in which stomach acid frequently flows back into the food pipe and irritates the lining.
 (5).
-Hence, it is best to avoid acidic foods like tomatoes to avoid acid reflux symptoms (7).
+Hence, it is best to avoid acidic foods like tomatoes to avoid acid reflux symptoms.

 2. Allergies And Infections

 Symptoms of a tomato allergy most often occur immediately after the fruit is consumed.
 These include hives, skin irritation, rashes, eczemai XA common and chronic skin condition that causes dryness, irritation, inflammation, and red rashes on the skin. , coughing, sneezing, an itching sensation in the throat, and swelling of the face, mouth, and tongue.

-According to a Polish study, tomatoes contain a compound called histamine that may cause certain allergic reactions (8).
+According to a Polish study, tomatoes contain a compound called histamine that may cause certain allergic reactions and inflammation (6).

 Tomatoes can also cause allergic contact dermatitisi XA skin condition where you experience skin rashes and irritation after coming in contact with an irritant or allergen. – where your skin becomes severely itchy and swollen after touching the fruit.
 Tomatoes can also lead to itchy lips.
-Another possible allergic reaction to do with tomatoes is a red patch around the eyebrows and eyelids (9).
+Another possible allergic reaction to do with tomatoes is a red patch around the eyebrows and eyelids (7).

 3. Kidney Problems

 According to a report published by the U.S. Department of Health and Human Services, individuals with advanced chronic kidney disease must limit their intake of potassium, a mineral tomatoes are rich in (8).

-People with severe kidney issues may also be required to limit their intake of tomatoes as they contain a lot of water (11).
+People with severe kidney issues may also be required to limit their intake of tomatoes as they contain a lot of water.